LeData/ethereum-janusgraph/README.md

 ## Resources

-The JanusGraph instance is called [`ethereum-janusgraph-2`](https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-b/instances/ethereum-janusgraph-2?project=ether-bigquery&graph=GCE_CPU&duration=PT1H).
-You can ssh into it using the GCP console.
+Access the JanusGraph via its [`ethereum-janusgraph-2`](https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-b/instances/ethereum-janusgraph-2?project=ether-bigquery&graph=GCE_CPU&duration=PT1H) VM instance.
+Just click on SSH button in the VM instance details to open a terminal.

 ## User Setup

-Once you ssh into `ethereum-janusgraph-2`, you can get your own copy of JanusGraph with the BigTable configuration file via:
+Once in the above mentioned terminal, you can get your own copy of JanusGraph with the BigTable configuration file via:

 ```
 cp -R /home/russell_jurney/janusgraph ./